Last Updated on May 19, 2022

 - Special Holidays and Weekends: During four weekends each summer, Art on the Greene adds art and crafts to the green space at the Historic Banner Elk School.
 The event is held on Memorial Day weekend, July Fourth weekend, a weekend in early August, and Labor Day weekend.

 If you’re planning a winter visit, all three of these following places offer great skiing options.
-They are also featured in our guide to ski resorts in North Carolina.
+They technically surround town but we still consider them among the best things to do in Banner Elk!

 If you’re looking for the highest ski area in the Eastern US, Beech Mountain at Beech Mountain Resort is the place for you.
 The peak elevation reaches 5,506 feet, and they have 17 trails for all skiers.